zearp/OptiHack/README.md

 Once rebooted and back in the OpenCore picker select modGRUBShell.efi and press enter.
 You'll end up in a shell where you can execute commands.

+> Note: It is always a good idea to verify these offsets yourself by extracting the BIOS, check how to do it with [this](https://github.com/JimLee1996/Hackintosh_OptiPlex_9020) guide.
+The default values can be found in files in the [text](https://github.com/zearp/OptiHack/tree/master/text) folder.
+The old and new values will also be printed when you change them.
+These patches have no influence on other operating systems.
+If anything it will make them better.

 ## Disable CFG Lock
 To disable CFG Lock you can either use a [quirk](https://desktop.dortania.ml/extras/msr-lock.html) in OpenCore or disable it properly.
 We will disable it.
 Executing ```setup_var 0xDA2 0x0``` will disable CFG Lock.
 To revert simply execute the command again but replace 0x0 with 0x1.
 This also applies to the other changes we need to make here.